ivan-hc/ArchImage/README.md

 -----------------------------------------------------------
 ## Archimage structure
-An Archimage is a Type3 AppImage, i.e. one that does not require libfuse2 to function.
+An Archimage does not require libfuse2 to function.

 Unlike many other AppImages, its structure, [other than the requirements above](#requirements-of-an-appimage), resembles a $HOME directory:
 ```